Wills, Trusts & Probate

 The Proof is in Our Performance

-It is advisable to review and update your will periodically, especially after major life events such as marriage, divorce, the birth of children, or significant changes in assets.
-Regular reviews help ensure your will reflects your current wishes and complies with any changes in California law.
-Staying proactive with updates reduces the risk of disputes and ensures your estate plan remains effective.
+It is advisable to review your will periodically, particularly after major life events such as marriage, divorce, births, deaths, or significant changes in assets.
+Regular reviews help identify provisions that may no longer reflect your wishes and allow you to make timely updates.
+A periodic review also ensures compliance with any legal changes and provides an opportunity to coordinate beneficiary forms, trusts, and other planning documents.
+Staying proactive reduces the risk of surprises and supports clear administration when the will is needed.

 Leave a Reply